Cuyamaca Peak: Geography

 At 6512 ft, its summit is the second-highest point in San Diego County.

 Cuyamaca Peak is located roughly 40 mi from the Pacific Ocean, within Cuyamaca Rancho State Park.
 It is east of the city of San Diego and southwest of Julian.

 A popular 3.5 mi year-round hike to the summit of Cuyamaca leads from the Paso Picacho Campground, starting at about 5000 ft.

 Ecology

 Snow in winter is common above 5000 ft and surrounding regions in Cuyamaca Rancho State Park.
 During summer, Bracken Ferns, a variety of wildflowers and native bunchgrasses dominate mountain meadows and the forest floor.
 Prior to the Cedar Fire, Black oaks once lit up the mountain.

 Cedar Fire

-In October 2003, the Cedar Fire burned the once-abundant White Fir (Abies concolor), Incense Cedar (Calocedrus decurrens), Jeffrey pine, Coulter pine, Sugar pine, and Black oak (Quercus kelloggii) that once lined the mountain.
+In October 2003, the Cedar Fire started roughly 6.5 miles to the NE of Cuyumaca Peak, when a lost hunter started a small signal fire in hopes of rescue; it quickly got out of control and burned through much of the area which hadn't seen a wildfire in over 30 years.
+Along side Cuyumaca Peak, the rest of the Cuyumaca state park saw a large loss of once-abundant White Fir (Abies concolor), Incense Cedar (Calocedrus decurrens), Jeffrey pine, Coulter pine, Sugar pine, and Black oak (Quercus kelloggii) that once lined the area.